-Aurora, Illinois is a highly populated city with a population of 200,907 residents.
+Aurora is a highly populated city located in the state of Illinois.
+The city has a population of 200,907 inhabitants.
 With a population density of 4,477 people per square mile, Aurora is well above the nation's average density level.
 More than a quarter of the residents of Aurora identify themselves as Hispanic or Latino, and 37% of the population speak Spanish as their primary or secondary language.
-Aurora could be a great place for young adults and students as the average age of 32 years old is below the nation’s average.
-73% of the people in Aurora (over the age of 15) are married and 44% have kids under the age of eighteen.
-Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.
+With an average age of 32 years old, Aurora could be a great place to live for young adults as this age is well below the national average.
+If you are looking for a family friendly city, Aurora might be a good fit as 73% of the population over 15 years old are married, and 44% have kids who are 18 years old or younger.

-Aurora real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Aurora.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are available, most people will need to know if the real estate in Aurora is actually affordable.
 The median home price for Aurora homes is $168,100, which is 3.8% lower than the Illinois average.
 If we take a closer look at the affordability of homes in Aurora, we’ll see that the home price to income ratio is 2.6, which is 13.3% lower than the Illinois average.
 For most people, purchasing a new home is the biggest investment they will make in their lifetime.
 Taking a look at overall real estate appreciation rates in Aurora will offer some insight into determining if your home purchase will be a solid investment for years to come.
 In Aurora, the year-over-year appreciation rates were 7.4%, and the 5 year appreciation rates came in at 6.8%.

 |Indian Head Park, IL||86||20.2||3,823|